A Simplicial Approach to Stratified Homotopy Theory: Abstract

 \section{Abstract}

 In this article we consider the homotopy theory of stratified spaces from a simplicial point of view.
 We first consider a model category of filtered simplicial sets over some fixed poset $P$, and show that it is a simplicial combinatorial model category.
 We then define a generalization of the homotopy groups for any fibrant filtered simplicial set $X$ : the filtered homotopy groups $s\pi_n(X)$.
-They are filtered simplicial sets built from the homotopy groups of the different pieces of $X$.
+They are diagrams of groups built from the homotopy groups of the different pieces of $X$.
 We then show that the weak equivalences are exactly the morphisms that induce isomorphisms on those filtered homotopy groups.

 Then, using filtered versions of the topological realisation of a simplicial set and of the simplicial set of singular simplices, we transfer those results to a category whose objects are topological spaces stratified over $P$.
 In particular, we get a stratified version of Whitehead's theorem.
 Specializing to the case of conically stratified spaces, a wide class of topological stratified spaces, we recover a theorem of Miller saying that to understand the homotopy type of conically stratified spaces, one only has to understand the homotopy type of strata and holinks.
 We then provide a family of examples of conically stratified spaces and of computations of their filtered homotopy groups.